- The C-suite’s Guide to Brand Transformation -

 Article #4 Design: Translating strategy to creative.
 The ideas of the strategy get expressed with copy, logo, design language and other elements that represent the brand.
 We explore what it takes to build your brand identity and formalise rules as guidelines for partners and teams to use.

 Article #5 Delivery: You’ve got your assets and artwork.
 Now go forth and start branding.
 We explore some of the key outputs where your brand identity gets applied, such as your website, sales decks and launch campaigns.

 Article #6 Discipline: Branding isn't a one-time thing.
 It's an ongoing health check to ensure that everything remains consistent, clear, and change-ready.
 In this final article, we explore brand management and maintenance - how to stay on top of your brand's potential and identify opportunities to keep your brand competitive and compelling for your audience.

 If you’re a business leader ready to embark on a journey of brand transformation, then get in touch.

-Martin Reid is a Senior Strategist at Design by Structure.
+Senior Strategist // Design by Structure.

 Structure creates relevant and compelling brands for next-generation tech companies.